android-sms-gateway/docs-web/docs/faq/general.md

 ### Random delay between messages

-You can introduce a random delay between messages by specifying a maximum delay time.
+You can introduce a random delay between messages by specifying a minimum and maximum delay time.
 The application will then randomly select a delay within this range for each message sent.
 This helps to reduce the likelihood of messages being flagged as spam by simulating a more human-like sending pattern.
 This option is available in the "Messages" section of the device's settings and is named "Delay between messages".

+It's important to note that this delay is applied only to individual messages, not for recipients in a single message.
+When you send a message to multiple recipients, the delay is not applied between each recipient of that message.

 ### Limiting the number of messages sent per period